-Our safe spaces are facing an unprecedented, and ever-growing risk of violence and harm.
+Our safe spaces face an unprecedented, ever-growing risk of violence and harm.
 It’s time to demand resources to protect our sacred safe spaces within the communities where we live, work, learn and play.
 The safety of every LGBTQ+ person nationwide is at stake, and you have an important role in our progress forward.
-If you are an organization that brings LGBTQ+ people together, or a business where LGBTQ+ gather, we want to hear from you.
-Take our LGBTQ Safe Space Protection Survey and be counted to drive change!

 Organizations led by or serving LGBTQ people, in a non-profit capacity with or without physical spaces.
 These types of formally-established organizations can be LGBTQ community centers, outreach centers, youth organizations, or other physical or virtual spaces where LGBTQ people gather.